Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JIM JONES AND THE KOOL-ADE KIDS (USA)

-A very obscure, but worthy release of moody, doomy thrash similar to early Celtic Frost, Venom and Dream Death.
+The full-length: a very obscure, but worthy release of moody, doomy thrash similar to early Celtic Frost, Venom and Dream Death.
 This is slightly monotonous music, but delivers the goods on all counts, especially with some brutal, fast tracks thrown in: "Manufactured Christ" and "Attack Position", which go straight into Possessed and Slaughter territory, and show the other side of this very interesting band.
-The singer does a very good job, sounding like a blend between Cronos and Tom G. Warrior.
+The singer does a very good job sounding like a blend between Cronos and Tom G. Warrior.
 The songs are generally short, within the 3-min range, but "Odium Bloom" will catch you completely unprepared with its monstrous, 9-min length of pure, unadulterated doom, which would make even masters of the genre like Saint Vitus cringe with envy.

 Trust Me Full-length, 1986